Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 House of Flying Daggers (I can't list this way high, but the cinematography is beautiful)

-The Green Hornet.
+Jay Chou in The Green Hornet.
 Not an Asian film, but using an Asian superstar deserves an honourable mention.
-A lot of fun.
+Completely silly.

 More Asian films, loosely defining guns or action: